labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

   #### getUserBy: this query uses two arguments
     1) param: a column from the User model
-    2) value: a String or Int value to check the API for a user that has that specific param - value match.
+    2) value: a String value
+  to check the API for a user that has that specific param - value match.

   The following is an example of a getUserBy query: